-A month after revealing the 109 Best Buy winners of the What Hi-Fi?
-Awards 2022, in association with Sevenoaks Sound and Vision (opens in new tab), we have today decorated 26 of them – one from each product category – with the even more prestigious Product of the Year accolade at our annual awards ceremony in London.
+A month after revealing the 107 Best Buy winners of the What Hi-Fi?
+Awards 2023, in association with Sevenoaks Sound and Vision, we have today decorated 26 of them – one from each product category – with the even more prestigious Product of the Year accolade at our annual awards ceremony in London.

 Product of the Year winners represent the very best products across all the review categories we cover, from TVs to turntables, speakers to streamers, and everything in between.

-The full list of 26 Product of the Year winners can be found below, as can the winners of our five special awards: the Readers' Award, Temptation Award, Innovation of the Year Award, Outstanding Contribution Award and the 2022 addition to the What Hi-Fi?
+The full list of 26 Product of the Year winners can be found below, as can the winners of our five special awards: the Readers' Award, Temptation Award, Innovation of the Year Award, Outstanding Contribution Award and the 2023 addition to the What Hi-Fi?
 Hall of Fame.
-And remember, the special Awards issue of the magazine will be on sale from tomorrow (Thursday 10th November), both in shops and online (opens in new tab).
+And remember, the special Awards issue of the magazine will be on sale from tomorrow (Thursday 16th November), both in shops and online.

-Apple wins three Awards in 2022.
-It picked up a Product of the Year in the smartphone category thanks to the iPhone 14 Pro Max, but it didn't stop there.
-The Apple 4K TV did enough to keep it at the top of the video streamer game, while the Apple iPad Air (5th Generation), meanwhile, is, to quote our review, "supremely talented... and more or less untouchable by other tablets in its price range" and thus wins the Product of the Year in the tablet category.
+Apple returns to take three Awards in 2023.
+It picked up a Product of the Year in the smartphone category thanks to the iPhone 15 Pro Max, but didn't stop there.
+The Apple 4K TV did enough to keep it at the top of the video streamer game, while the 10th Gen Apple iPad, delivers a sensational AV experience packed into a slick design, and wins the Product of the Year in the tablet category.

 And that's all, folks – well, nearly.
 You can see all 26 Product of the Year winners and those who took home our five special awards below.
 Congratulations to all the winning brands of both Best Buy and Product of the Year trophies, and happy browsing (and, let's face it, shopping), dear readers!